brysontang/ai-safety-compass/Questions/refined/questions.md

 8. Addressing real-world changes from AI, like economic displacement or inequality, matters more than hypothetical catastrophic scenarios.

-9. I believe advanced AI systems will naturally converge on cooperative or human-friendly behaviors, so spending resources on formal alignment is unnecessary.
+9. Highly advanced AI systems will inevitably adopt human-friendly behavior without deliberate alignment efforts, making explicit alignment research a waste of resources.

 10. Allowing AI more freedom in content generation increases its usefulness and supports innovation.